dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An implicit extension member invocation occurs for a simple or composite member invocation with a target expression `e` iff there exists a unique *most specific* extension declaration which is *accessible* and *applicable* to the member invocation (see below).

 If `E` is the single most specific accessible and applicable extension for a member invocation *i* with target expression `e`, then we treat the target expression as if it was the extension application of the extension `E` to `e`, and if `E` is generic, also providing the type arguments inferred for `E` in checking that it was applicable.
 This makes the member invocation behave equivalently to an explicit extension member invocation.
 This happens even if the *name* of `E` is not accessible, so this is not a purely syntactic rewrite.

+Implicit extension member invocation applies to null-aware member acccess.
+A null-aware invocation, for example `e?.id`, is defined as first evaluating `e` to a valuem and then if that value, `v`, is non-`null`, it performs the invocation `v.id`.
+This latter invocation *is* subject to implicit extension invocation if the static type of `e` does not have a member with basename `id`, and similarly for all other simple or composite instance member invocations guarded by a null-aware member access.

 Implicit extension member invocation can also apply to individual *cascade* invocations.
 A cascade is treated as if each cascade section was a separate member invocation on an expression with the same value as the cascade receiver expression (the expression before the first `..`).
 This means that a cascade like `o..foo()..bar()` may perform an implicit extension member invocation on `o` for `foo()` and a normal invocation on `o` for `bar()`.
 There is no way to specify the corresponding explicit member invocation without expanding the cascade to a sequence of individual member invocations.